alli-son/dwmorgantechexam/README.md

 npm install

-## Go to the folder of the project.
+## Go to the folder of the project

 Example:
 C:\Sample Folder\dwmorgantechexam